 Conclusion (but definitely not The End)

 Dublin, like many places, has so much more to offer than I can cover in one blog post without it turning into an epic novel.
+In fact, if you’re over that way then the lovely seaside town of Howth is also worth a visit.
 This post on what to see and do in Dublin is a “quick” scratch of the surface, with a few gems tossed in, to get out and explore the capital for a first-timer.
 Besides, I believe you always want to have something to return to, and there’s a lot absent from this list that would tickle your fancy and itching to return.

 I’d love to hear all about your escapades at the suggestions above or anywhere else you enjoyed while in Dublin!
 Leave your comments below so other future travellers can enjoy them too.
 Cheers!
 Sláinte!